Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

+- The 30.5-point over/under for Curry on Tuesday is 0.2 lower than his season scoring average.

-- The 30.7 points Curry has scored per game this season is 2.2 more than his prop bet over/under set for Sunday (28.5).
+- He has pulled down 5.3 boards per game, 0.8 more than his over/under for Tuesday's game.

 Check out all the prop bet options FanDuel has to offer!